Festivals-App/festivals-fileserver/README.md

     <br/><br/>
 </h1>

-A lightweight go server app providing a simple RESTful API called FestivalsFilesAPI.
+A lightweight go server app providing a RESTful API called FestivalsFilesAPI.
 The FestivalsFilesAPI exposes file storage and file manipulation functions to be used for all file assets needed by the FestivalsApp.

 ![Figure 1: Architecture Overview Highlighted](https://github.com/Festivals-App/festivals-documentation/blob/main/images/architecture/overview_files.png "Figure 1: Architecture Overview Highlighted")